 Full price: 7 €

-Free entry for children < 18 years, press, mountain guides, subscribers, the drivers, Job-seeker, disabled people and accompanying persons.
+Free entry for children < 18 years, press, accompanying guides, subscribers, the drivers, disabled people and accompanying persons.

 Group rate available for > 10 people.